- Children around the age of three develop increased muscle movement control, including hand coordination.

 As days go by, your little one is not so little anymore!
-You will bear witness of some great accomplishments and watch her gain more control over every aspect of her life.
-One of those aspects she is learning about is muscle movement.
+You will bear witness to some great accomplishments and watch them gain more control over every aspect of their life.
+One of those aspects they are learning about is muscle movement.
 And as in every stage, this year comes with some great new skills.

 What can you expect?